Cyanox62/CustomAnnouncements/README.md

 | ca_player_whitelist | List | owner, admin | Determines which ranks are allowed to use the `PA / PLAYERANNOUNCEMENT` command. |

 Any command using the remove keyword can use `all` or `*` to target all items.
-For instance, `timer remove all`
+For instance, `timer remove all` All settings are saved in %APPDATA%/SCP Secret Laboratory/CustomAnnouncements